HarshetAnand/CS540-P02/README.md

 # CS540-P02 Medical Diagnosis using Decision Stumps and Decision Trees

-In this program, we built decision stumps and a decision tree to diagnose whether a patient has some disease based on their symptoms and medical test results using the Wisconsin Breast Cancer dataset.
-The models will read in integer-valued patient data and output a diagnosis of whether the patient has breast cancer.
+- In this program, we built and simulated a simple Markov chain model based on a movie script.
+We used it to generate new sentences that hopefully contain sensible words maybe even phrases.
+- In addition, we built a Naive Bayes classifier to distinguish sentences from the script and sentences from another fake script.
+Due to the English vocabulary size, the characters are used as features instead of words.